gordonwatts/hep-programming-hints/servicex-hints.md

 1. Define your `base_query`
 2. Select the collections you need (jets, electrons)

+    - This should be a top level `Select`
+    - Select all the collections you need - do not make separate queries.
+    - Include singletons (like met or EventInfo) - you have to extract them at this level to use later.
     - Apply selections at the object level if need be (using a nested `.Where`).
 This is important as it can dramatically reduce the amount of data that needs to be shipped out of ServiceX.
-    - This should be a top level `Select`
-    - Select all the collections you need - do not make separate queries.
     - Do not select the columns (like pt, eta, etc.) at this stage.
 Do that at the next stage.

 3. Apply any event level selections needed